eagle-io/docs/source/topics/nodes/parameter.rst

 Match / Contains
     Specify the value to match (Number Parameters) or a value that is contained in the data (Text Parameters).
 Applies to Discrete states only.

-Description
-    Enter a description to save with the State.

 Category, Notifications, Alarm
     Configure Alarm and Notification preferences.
 See :ref:`Alarms and Notifications <alarms-and-notifications>` for full details.